Osaka Station

 Hakata Station in the city of Fukuoka is the last stop on the Sanyo Shinkansen line.
 Fukuoka is Kyushu’s largest city and Hakata Station is Kyushu’s largest and busiest station.
 The city’s major attractions are its hilltop castle ruins, the Fukuoka Art Museum, and the expansive Ohori Park.

-Beyond Hakata only the through trains Sakura and Mizuho continue on via the Kyushu Shinkansen line.
+From Shin-Osaka, through Sakura and Mizuho services continue beyond Hakata via the Kyushu Shinkansen line.

 Traveling to Nagasaki?
 Read our article Traveling from Osaka to Nagasaki